cgarbin/cgarbin.github.io/_posts/2021-03-18-fairness-a-reading-list.md

 ### Conceptual

-This section has a list of sources to understand the concepts of fairness and their implications for society, in no particular order.
+This section lists sources to understand the concepts of fairness and their implications for society, in no particular order.

 [A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle](https://arxiv.org/abs/1901.10002)

 Bias is closely related to fairness.
 This paper describes a framework to understand sources of bias in machine learning.
 Once we understand where bias comes from, we are better positioned to eliminate or at least mitigate it.
-The picture below is a summary of the framework, illustrating the sources of bias in machine learning.
+The picture below summarizes the framework, illustrating the sources of bias in machine learning.

 ![A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle](/images/2021-03-18/sources-of-bias.png)